Author's walk with Ian Hoskins - From Bennelong Point to Barangaroo

 • How Bennelong, Barangaroo and other first harbour people lived on the waterway

-• How one of the world’s most famous harbours evolved from a penal outpost to one of the busiest ports in the British Empire to a harbour of those two engineering and architectural wonders – the Sydney Harbour Bridge and the Sydney Opera House
+• How one of the world’s most famous harbours, evolved from a penal outpost to one of the busiest ports in the British Empire, and then to a harbour of two engineering and architectural wonders – the Sydney Harbour Bridge and the Sydney Opera House

 From Bennelong Point to Barangaroo provides an excellent understanding of the natural, social and cultural history of Sydney and its remarkable harbour.